It’s the most wonderful time of the year…

 2. You’re borrowing someone else’s business goal

-This time of year there is a lot of pressure for businesses to “plan the perfect year”.
-You may be feeling even more of the “planning pressure” this year because 2020 went so off the rails for so many people.
+This time of year there is a lot of pressure for your company to “plan the perfect year”.
+You may be feeling even more of the “planning pressure” this year because 2020 went so off the rails for so many companies and people.

-You feel like you “should” be planning, but you aren’t really motivated.
+You feel like you “should” be goal setting, but you aren’t really motivated.
 You are going through the motions because you feel like you are supposed to.
-Or, because you are new, or lacking in motivation, you borrow someone else’s goals without really thinking through what is right for your business.
+Or, because you are new, or lacking in motivation, you borrow someone else’s business goals without really thinking through what is right for your business and employees.

 I've been guilty of this before too.
-It's common for smaller businesses to set goals based on what they see others achieving.
+It's common for small business to set goals based on what they see others achieving.

-If you are strictly referring to revenue or new client goals, my advice is to be flexible if you are early on in your business.
+If you are strictly referring to revenue or new client and customer service goals, my advice is to be flexible if you are early on in your goal setting process.
 Don't set a goal that you heard a competitor hit and beat yourself up for not achieving it.
-Set a conservative goal and track progress along the way.
+Set a conservative goal or specific measurable and track company progress along the way.

 It's something I'm still incredibly proud of and led to us being named the 252nd fastest growing private company on Inc's annual Inc 5000 issue.

-But 27x growth in 3 years leads to new challenges, new opportunities, and new goals.
+But 27x growth in 3 years leads to new company challenges, new opportunities, and new long term and short term goals.
 The pace we started growing at wasn't something we would be likely to hit every year we existed.
-So as new challenges came up, we adjusted our goals to match the current state of affairs in our business.
+So as new challenges came up, we adjusted our business goals to match the current state of affairs in our business.